Kiara996/Kiara996/README.md

 I'm a first-year Information Systems student at the **Faculty of Computer Science, Universitas Indonesia (Fasilkom UI)**, passionate about the intersection of technology, creativity, and business.
 My journey began long before university, driven by a curiosity to build and create.
 This led me to found **Arka Sync**, where I lead a team to deliver impactful digital solutions, and to direct the **ICT Festival 2024**, a large-scale hybrid event where I coordinated multiple student organizations.

-My diverse background—from **web development** and **project management** to **filmmaking** and **sound engineering**—allows me to approach challenges with a holistic and user-centric perspective.
-I am dedicated to using technology to solve real-world problems and bring compelling stories to life.
+My diverse background from **web development** and **project management** to **filmmaking** and **sound engineering**—allows me to approach challenges with a holistic and user centric perspective.
+I am dedicated to using technology to solve real world problems and bring compelling stories to life.

 - 🚀 Leading **Arka Sync** to deliver innovative digital and creative solutions for various clients.
 - 💻 Developing modern and accessible websites, with a focus on platforms for organizations and businesses.